Complaints Procedure for Weymouth Rowing Club

 The individual has the right to lodge an appeal against the decision.

-The individual appealing has the right to a fair and proper opportunity for their appeal to be heard by an impartial and open-minded panel independent of the disciplinary panel.
+The individual appealing has the right to a fair and proper opportunity for their appeal to be heard by an impartial and open-minded panel independent of the Trustees.

 The purpose of the appeal will be to review the decision taken and ensure procedures have been followed correctly.

-The appeals panel shall have the power to confirm, set aside or change any findings or sanctions imposed by the disciplinary panel.
+This individual may involve others, including external professional advice, if they deem this to be appropriate, and shall have the power to confirm, set aside or change any findings or sanctions imposed by the WRC trustees.

 New Rower Sessions - Adults, Juniors or re-joining?